 Winning systems must innovate and demonstrate exceptional achievement across all areas.

 The Concept Phase invites innovative concept proposals from potential competitors.
-This phase is completed.

 The Manufacturing and Installation Phase will reward production and installation of real products meeting the L-Prize technical requirements.